-- Now we wish to consider an existing social network where edges (ties) between individuals represent some sort of friendship/relationship. - This takes us back to concepts introduced in Chapters 3 and 4. - There we saw the contrast between - selection (we tend to be friends with people of similar backgrounds, geography, interests) - social influence (we join clubs, are influenced) by our friends/relations. - Rather than link creation (e.g., selection), we will now study spread (e.g., influence) - The goal (as throughout the course) is to qualitatively understand a process or observed phenomena in a highly stylized (but hopefully still interesting) setting. - We will (as usual) be interested in what kind of general conclusions can be inferred from such an understanding.
+- Now we wish to consider an existing social network where edges (ties) between individuals represent some sort of friendship/relationship. - This takes us back to concepts introduced in Chapters 3 and 4. - There we saw the contrast between - selection (we tend to be friends with people of similar backgrounds, geography, interests) - social influence (we join clubs, are influenced) by our friends/relations. - We will now study spread (e.g., influence) in far more detail, in various settings with various models - The goal (as throughout the course) is to qualitatively understand a process or observed phenomena in a highly stylized (but hopefully still interesting) setting. - We will (as usual) be interested in what kind of general conclusions can be inferred from such an understanding.